ksherman/kds-site-gatsby/src/posts/2010-07-17-lovers-keep-on-the-road-youre-on.md

 </p>

 <p style="text-align: center;">
-  If you guy ever get engaged, married or just want pictures taken, I&#8217;m in.
+  If you guy ever get engaged, married or just want pictures taken, I'm in.
 You guys are just too hilarious not to have your personalities captured on silicon.
 </p>

 <p style="text-align: center;">